codeceptjs/examples/README.md

 npm i
 ```

-This will install codeceptjs with puppeteer, webdriverio & testcafe packages.
+This will install CodeceptJS with Puppeteer, WebdriverIO & TestCafe packages.

 # Running Tests